gkiarashv/xv6/contributions/Oct 31 2023/schedtest_usage/README.md

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/file2.png)

+## Number of CPUs
-Moreover, we have changed the number of CPUs from 3 to 1 to showcase the correctness of the scheduling.
-Also, the timer interval of the kernel has been changed so the timing becomes reasonable:
+Moreover, we have changed the number of CPUs from 3 to 1 in the Makefile to showcase the correctness of the scheduling.

+## Tick time
+The timer interval of the kernel has been changed so the timing becomes reasonable:
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/intervaltimer.png)